aish21/ml-pricer/README.md

 # ml-pricer

-A reproducible research / prototype project that trains LightGBM surrogate models to approximate Monte Carlo (MC) pricing of exotic derivative payoffs.
+## A prototype project that trains LightGBM surrogate models to approximate Monte Carlo (MC) pricing of different derivative payoffs.
 The repo contains data generation, model training (with Optuna tuning), evaluation against MC at multiple path counts, and a Streamlit frontend + FastAPI backend for interactive pricing and diagnostics.

-This README explains _every_ technical detail you’ll need to run, extend, debug, and deploy the project — including what is actually being priced, how the models are trained, how evaluation works, the exact JSON outputs, and deployment options.
-No sugar-coating.
-If something breaks, read the Troubleshooting section.

----

 ## Table of contents

-1. Overview — what this repo does and what we price
+1. Overview — what this repo does and what is being priced
-2. Architecture — code layout and responsibilities
+2. Architecture — code layout
 3. Payoffs explained — what each payoff represents and what the model predicts
-4. Data generation — how simulated paths and targets are made
+4. Data generation — how simulated paths and targets are generated
 5. Model training — LightGBM, Optuna, scalers, metrics, feature importance
 6. Evaluation — MC benchmarking, evaluation outputs and summary calculations
 7. Files to know and where results are saved (`results.json`, models)
 8. Frontend & backend — endpoints, expected requests/responses, Streamlit UI notes
 9. How to run locally (dev) — environment, commands, and verifying outputs
-10. How to increase training samples / n_paths_per_sample — practical tips and resource impact
+10. How to increase training samples / n_paths_per_sample
-11. Deployment options (Render, Docker, Cloud Run) — step-by-step guidance
+11. Deployment options
-12. Troubleshooting & common errors (with fixes)
+12. Troubleshooting & common errors
-13. Performance & scaling notes (compute, memory, parallelism)
+13. Performance notes
-14. Contributing, license, authors
+14. Extras

 ---

 ## 1. Overview

-This project produces surrogate ML models (LightGBM) that estimate the present value of structured-payoff instruments _much_ faster than brute-force Monte Carlo.
+This project produces ML models (LightGBM - final model) that estimate the present value of structured-payoff instruments _(hopefully)_ faster than Monte Carlo.
 It uses Monte Carlo to produce target prices for many sampled parameter combinations, trains a model to learn the mapping `(features → price)`, and exposes a small API + frontend to compare model price vs MC price at arbitrary input parameter sets.

 Use cases: